LearAdini/JS-Looper/README.md

 #

-This is an interview task I made where you can add eight different instruments and play them simultaneously or individually,
+This is an interview task I made where you can add eight different instruments and play them simultaneously or individually.

 You can loop each track and change loop position / length.